jwmcglynn/donner/docs/ecs.md

     Computed-->Render
 ```

 Each operation saves its state through a set of components.
-For example, during **Style propopagation** in \ref donner::svg::components::StyleSystem::computeAllStyles "StyleSystem::computeAllStyles", these transformations occur:
+For example, during **Style propagation** in \ref donner::svg::components::StyleSystem::computeAllStyles "StyleSystem::computeAllStyles", these transformations occur:

 | User component                                                              | Styled component                                                                            |
 | --------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |